BIOL275-MSUM/BIOL275-MSUM.github.io/eda-sac-application.Rmd

 Print the confirmation screen as a PDF, or print the confirmation email you receive as a PDF.

-Submit the PDF on D2L under the SAC Abstract assignment submission, due by Sunday, February 28, 2021.
+Submit the PDF on D2L under the SAC Abstract assignment submission, due by Friday, March 11, 2022.

-## Poster Format

-The poster will be in the form of a GitHub Repository with a README, which will contain the content of the poster.

-More information will be provided later on the format and content of the README.

-## Presenting at the SAC

-More information will be provided later on presenting your poster at the SAC on April 22.